Dirk Kempthorne: Governor of Idaho

 Kempthorne was expected to run for reelection in 1998, but instead decided to run for the open seat for governor.
 The incumbent, Phil Batt, shocked the state by announcing his retirement after only one term in office, citing his age (71) as the prime factor in his decision.
 Kempthorne's Senate seat would be won by Republican congressman Mike Crapo of Idaho Falls.

 Kempthorne won the gubernatorial election in a landslide, receiving 68 percent of the vote while his Democratic opponent, Robert C. Huntley, received only 29 percent.
 He was reelected in 2002 with 56 percent of the vote; his Democratic opponent, Jerry Brady, polled 42 percent.
-Kempthorne's campaign spent nearly $200,000 more than it had received in contributions prior to the election; he spent the next two years raising funds to pay off the campaign debt.
+Kempthorne's campaign spent nearly $200,000 more than it had received in contributions prior to the election.
+Subsequently, he spent the next two years raising funds to pay off the campaign debt.